Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Seimei Abe was only added in WO3U, which means Sanzang is the only character you can do this tactic with in the original WO3.

+### Neutral L-stick bugs

+A number of air attacks in this game have buggy physics and they gain additional momentum if you keep L-stick neutral.
+Sometimes this effect is barely noticeable, but sometimes it makes your character's speed increase exponentially, resulting in incredibly fast movement.
+The most useful cases of neutral L-stick bugs are listed below, and more will be listed in the character-specific section... eventually, once it's written.

-### Running cycle bug
+### Dynasty running cycle bug

-All characters with Dynasty Warriors-mechanics have this small yet beneficial bug in their running cycle.
-Their speed is much higher than normal during the first frame or two when they start running.
-If you jump precisely at this time, you get to carry over this extra speed into a jump.
-This allows you to move much faster than intended with f.e. a 125 base speed Power-character by acccelerating and jumping repeatedly with a precise timing.
-It's a little inconsistent, but it could come in handy in some rare circumstance where you're stuck with only unupgraded Power-characters and no horse...?
+All characters based on Dynasty Warriors-mechanics possess this small yet beneficial bug.
+When these characters begin their run cycle, their Speed is much higher than it should be during the first frame or two - not quite Speed cap levels, but close.

+If you jump precisely at this time, you get to carry over this extra Speed in air.
+In practice, this allows a universal fast movement tactic with any Dynasty-character if you just do running jumps repeatedly at a precise timing.
+It's difficult to get perfectly consistent, but on average it should still speed up a character with a low base Speed and no double jump.
+It's pretty obscure, but might still be worth knowing.

 This small oddity doesn't seem to happen at all with Samurai-style characters.
-They accelerate like normal and won't get extra speed.

 ## Other tech